 As a kid (completely free from these worries) I would meet my dear friends late in the evening in our neighborhood to gaze at the quiet, mesmerizing light of the stars.
 This light fascinated us.
 It turned the gears of our our imagination.
 We would eagerly debate: What are the boundaries of the universe?
 If the universe is so vast or infinite, then why don’t we see the entire sky ablaze with light?
 And when and how did it all begin?
 How old are our sun and planet?
 We would then share share everything we had read, and heard, and—most importantly—thought about space and the origin of life on our planet.

-Now, as someone who studies nature for a living, I do not have the luxury of believing in eternal life.
-I, therefore, acutely feel that—in this unimaginably vast, largely silent, and seemingly indifferent universe, where stars and galaxies emerge and fade away without a trace—we, the human race, have a chance to enjoy love and life—and nurture a world of culture, a world of meaning, a world of emotional maturity and warmth, where people take loving, tender care of each other and their fragile environment, and celebrate this improbable gift of being alive and self-aware.
+As someone who studies nature for a living and does not believe in eternal life, I acutely feel that—in this unimaginably vast, largely silent, and seemingly indifferent universe, where massive stars and galaxies emerge and fade away without a trace—we, the human race, have a chance to enjoy love and life and share this joy with each other.
+I find it hauntingly beautiful when we choose to nurture our world of culture, a world of meaning, and a world of emotional maturity and warmth.
+I find it immensely beautiful when we, as people, chose to take loving, tender care of each other and our fragile environment, and celebrate this improbable gift of being alive, and self-aware, and mutually supportive.

 While we are not immortal individually—and have a very decent chance of vanishing without a trace in the distant future (e.g., in response to a cosmic cataclysm)—we can enjoy this moment and share the joy of living with others.
 We also can use our intelligence as a gift to continually improve this world for ourselves and future generations—to keep the fire of life burning and growing, if not in size, then in quality.
 So, let’s make it happen or literally die trying.
 We have nothing to lose and everything to gain.